whiletruedoio/.github/docs/SUPPORT.md

 - [Matrix #whiletrueodoio-community:matrix.org](https://matrix.to/#/#whiletruedoio-community:matrix.org)
 - [IRC #whiletrueodoio:libera.chat](https://web.libera.chat/gamja/#whiletruedo)

-For socialising and offtopic, you can use dedicated channels, but in general you will also find memes and stuff in other channels.
+For socializing and off-topic, you can use dedicated channels, but in general you will also find memes and stuff in other channels.

 - [Matrix #whiletrueodoio-offtopic:matrix.org](https://matrix.to/#/#whiletruedoio-offtopic:matrix.org)